 The researchers did report that total cardiovascular events decreased by 10 percent.
 But at the same time there was a 30 percent increased risk for “trivial bleeding events.”
 Because it took treating just 73 people to trigger that bleeding event, we must think twice about our overzealous use of aspirin.

 So, What's The Bottom Line on Daily Aspirin?

-I don’t recommend an aspirin for primary heart attack prevention.
-While a daily aspirin prevents clot formation, the final step that triggers a heart attack, it doesn’t change atherosclerotic plaque which is the underlying cause of heart disease.
+I still don’t recommend an aspirin for primary heart attack prevention.
+While a daily aspirin prevents clot formation (the final step that triggers a heart attack), it doesn’t change atherosclerotic plaque, which is the underlying cause of heart disease.
 A far better way to prevent a heart attack is by keeping plaque from forming and building up in the first place.
-That means back to basics: a healthy diet, exercise, weight reduction, nutritional support with antioxidants and anti-inflammatories, blood pressure lowering, stress reduction and so on.
+That means back to basics: a healthy diet, exercise, weight reduction, nutritional support with antioxidants and anti-inflammatories, blood pressure lowering, stress reduction, and so on.

 But taking a daily aspirin for secondary heart attack prevention—if you’ve already had a heart attack or have a history of cardiovascular disease—is just plain good medicine.
 I regularly advocate aspirin for those who have known heart disease, such as a history of angina, heart attack, angioplasty or stent procedures, or coronary artery bypass surgery.
 In these cases, I recommend taking one baby aspirin daily.

 Yet, even if you have all the characteristics I just mentioned that would make you a perfect candidate for a daily preventative aspirin regimen, it won’t do you a lick of good if you’re part of the population known as "aspirin resistant."
 Fortunately, there’s a test to determine if an aspirin a day will work for you.

 Now it’s your turn: What do you think about taking aspirin daily?